-- 3.1 In practice, this means that course approval processes ensure that there are appropriately qualified and skilled staff to deliver a high-quality academic experience. - 3.2 The Company recruits learning directors, course designers and course delivery staff that are experts in their field, experienced practitioners and / or experienced trainers.
+- 3.1 In practice, this means that course approval processes ensure that there are appropriately qualified and skilled staff to deliver a high-quality academic experience. - 3.2 The Company recruits learning directors, course designers and course delivery staff who are experts in their field, experienced practitioners and / or experienced trainers.
 The subject matter experts are a mix of employees and contractors and are all qualified solicitors or barristers in the UK. - 3.3 The course designers are subject matter experts in their field.
-They have access to Lexis Nexis and other learning resources that deliver notifications to the user when there are updates made to relevant legislation, statute, law etc. The senior tutor has notifications set up that come straight to their email with any relevant updates to the law.
-The senior tutor is currently working with the learning team to create training that will be delivered to the wider team on how to set up notifications. - 3.4 The learning directors and operations team keep track of the changes made and / or suggested by the course designers and ensure the practical implementation of updates identified during the review process.
-The most recent annual review occurred in April 2022, as a post course debrief.
-The learning and operations teams met to discuss development and improvements etc. The suggested changes and reasons for those changes were recorded in a spreadsheet. - 3.5 The course design is informed by the Company's learning and operations teams.
-These include subject matter experts who specialise in creating accurate course content, with the learning team utilising current education practices and the Company's 50+ years' experience to decide the most effective way to deliver the course design.
-As mentioned above student feedback and frequent reviews also inform the design of the Company courses.
-Student learning outcomes and other data including feedback, outcomes and course progress, analysis of exam results, analysis of results in particular areas of the course, exam data from SRA and how frequently certain topics are tested, all inform course design.
+They have access to Lexis Nexis and other learning resources that deliver notifications to the user when there are updates made to relevant legislation, statute, law etc. The SQE Learning Director has notifications set up that come straight to their email with any relevant updates to the law.
+The SQE Learning Director is currently working with the learning team to create training that will be delivered to the wider team on how to best utilise these updates for incorporation into course content updates. - 3.4 The learning directors and operations team keep track of the changes made and / or suggested by the course designers and ensure the practical implementation of updates identified during the review process.
+The SQE1 annual review commences in February of each year and changes are implemented into the courses leading to the following year's July exam sitting.
+SQE1 course updates will also be relevant to other courses that flow out of or are connected to SQE1 e.g. SQE2, Foundations etc. The SQE1 updates will be tracked into these courses annually, along with any additional course specific updates.
+Course such as Professional Development courses will also be updated annually following a review from the subject matter expert and in line with any student or law firm feedback.